 Thermal flowmeters (see Figure 5 below) were the first low flow meters, of which there are two main types.
 Thermal dispersion meters operate by measuring how liquid flow removes heat from an element proportional to the flow rate.
 Often this is not very accurate.
 The second thermal method uses two or even three elements.
 One element is used for reference temperature measurement.
 The second is a heat source and the third measures the heat dissipation and so the flow rate.
 These are mass flow devices and are capable of measuring very low flows although the thermal characteristics of the liquid must be known for precise measurement.

 Coriolis meters were a second type of flow device that was developed for measuring low flows.
 Coriolis meters still use moving parts but only minutely and outside the flow tube.
 Coriolis flowmeters use the fact that fluid accelerated around a bend will cause a reaction at ninety degrees to the fluids movement.
-Such meters are very sensitive and will meter very low mass flows extremely accurately – however they typically are also relatively expensive limiting their use.
+Such meters are very sensitive and will meter very low mass flows extremely accurately – however they are typically expensive limiting their use.

 The most recently developed and broadly effective low flow measurement devices have been based upon ultrasonic technology (see Figure 6 below).
 Using ultrasonic meters – flows as low as 0.25 millilitres per minute have been measured in trials in Titan’s development lab.
 Ultrasound, which is injected with the direction of flow into the fluid by one transmitting sensor is received by a second sensor further down the tube.
 The second sensor then sends a ping back against the flow to the first sensor.
 As one pulse is accelerated by the velocity of the fluid and second retarded the difference in the flight time is twice the fluid velocity.
 As the flowmeter tubes dimensions are known the volumetric flow can be calculated.

 As with many measurement technologies, no one technique is optimum for all laboratory applications.
-For a more in-depth review of low flow measurement techniques – Titan Enterprises has written an informative illustrated guide to help simplify the process of identifying and selecting the best type of small bore flowmeter (< 0.5-inch / 12.5mm) for a range of lab applications.
+For a more in-depth review of low flow measurement techniques, Titan Enterprises has written an informative illustrated guide to help simplify the process of identifying and selecting the best type of small bore flowmeter (< 0.5-inch / 12.5mm) for a range of lab applications.

 NOTE: This article was first published in Labmate UK & Ireland, Volume 39, Issue 9.